Rita94105/SocialFi/README.md

 - A platform token designed to reward both event organizers and participants.

 - The platform will periodically distribute platform tokens as incentives for user engagement.
-In future plans, creators of private channels will be required to use QQToken for payment, and additional platform applications will be developed progressively.
+In future plans, creations of Campaigns and Shares NFTs will be required to use QQToken for payment, and additional platform applications will be developed progressively.

-4. SimpleSwap
+4. Airdrop

-- Special users can create SimpleSwap with pair tokens for users to swap and earn fee profit.
+- Campaigns and Shares contracts both inherit from the Airdrop contract.

-- Each SimpleSwap can match one Share NFT to sell, and owner of Share can share fee profit from the feeReceiver.
+- Providing two withdrawal methods: a list-based approach with specified amounts and addresses, or users can independently claim their rewards.

 ## WorkFlow